Criticism of advertising: Costs

 Attention and attentiveness have become a new commodity for which a market developed.
 "The amount of attention that is absorbed by the media and redistributed in the competition for quotas and reach is not identical with the amount of attention, that is available in society.
 The total amount circulating in society is made up of the attention exchanged among the people themselves and the attention given to media information.
 Only the latter is homogenised by quantitative measuring and only the latter takes on the character of an anonymous currency."
 According to Franck, any surface of presentation that can guarantee a certain degree of attentiveness works as a magnet for attention, for example, media which are actually meant for information and entertainment, culture and the arts, public space etc. It is this attraction which is sold to the advertising business.
 In Germany, the advertising industry contributes 1.5% of the gross national income.
 The German Advertising Association stated that in 2007, 30.78 billion Euros were spent on advertising in Germany, 26% in newspapers, 21% on television, 15% by mail and 15% in magazines.
 In 2002 there were 360,000 people employed in the advertising business.
 The Internet revenues for advertising doubled to almost 1 billion Euros from 2006 to 2007, giving it the highest growth rates.

 Few consumers are aware of the fact that they are the ones paying for every cent spent for public relations, advertisements, rebates, packaging etc., since they ordinarily get included in the price calculation.
+Furthermore, given that countries such as the UK offer tax relief on advertisement, it may be perceived that taxpayers are effectively offering subsidies to those companies who are able to afford not to rely on the tax relief.

 In 2021-22, advertisers and agencies raised concerns about the excessive volume of work and associated pressures entailed in making sales pitches for advertising opportunities.
 Criticisms raised argued that pitches were being requested unnecessarily often and their production being made too complex and too costly.
 The Pitch Positive Pledge was adopted as a result, according to which industry players would ensure a pitch was actually required before proceeding, "run a positive pledge" and "provide a positive resolution".
 Feedback to unsuccessful bidders is a key element of this process.